 There was little question among council members that such a facility is needed on the North Shore.
 A survey of medical professionals and service groups found North Shore residents are routinely referred to get treatment elsewhere in the Lower Mainland as there aren't enough options for treatment on the North Shore.
-That message was driven home at a community information meeting in March.
+That message driven home as numerous addictions and medical professionals attempt to address neighbourhood fears at a community information meeting held in March.